 If an application requires any dependencies that aren’t in its runtime, they can be bundled as part of the application.
 This gives application developers flexibility regarding the dependencies that they use, including using:

-- libraries that aren’t available in a distribution or runtime
+- libraries that aren’t available in a runtime

-- different versions of libraries from the ones that are in a distribution or runtime
+- different versions of libraries from the ones that are in a runtime

 - patched versions of libraries

 With Flatpak, each application is built and run in an isolated environment, which is called the ‘sandbox’.
 Each sandbox contains an application and its runtime.
 By default, the application can only access the contents of its sandbox.
 Access to user files, network, graphics sockets, subsystems on the bus and devices have to be explicitly granted.
 Access to other things, such as other processes, is deliberately not possible.